-A shipping container yard — often abbreviated CY — is a designated area where shipping containers are stored, staged, inspected, and managed between transportation legs.
-Container yards are the staging areas that keep the global container shipping system moving — without them, ports would overflow, containers would have nowhere to go between discharge and delivery, and the entire intermodal system would gridlock.
+A shipping container yard, often abbreviated CY, is a designated area where shipping containers are stored, staged, inspected, and managed between transportation legs.
+Container yards are the staging areas that keep the global container shipping system moving.
+Without them, ports would overflow, containers would have nowhere to go between discharge and delivery, and the entire intermodal system would gridlock.

 For shippers who manage international container freight, understanding how container yards work is essential for managing drayage costs, avoiding storage charges, and keeping your supply chain flowing.
+Whether you're coordinating imports through the Port of NY/NJ, Houston, or LA/Long Beach, every container move involves at least one yard interaction.

 Types of container yards